 6.23.1 Description of application vulnerability

-Each language provides rules of precedence and associativity, for each expression that operands bind to which operators.
+Each language provides rules of precedence and associativity that determine for each expression which operands bind to which operators.
 These rules are also known as grouping or binding.

-Experience and experimental evidence shows that developers can have incorrect beliefs about the relative precedence of many binary operators.
+Experience and experimental evidence show that developers can have incorrect beliefs about the relative precedence of many binary operators.
 See, Developer beliefs about binary operator precedence..

 6.23.2 Cross reference